 Think of it as a combination of (trade) fair and festival.

-The fair element includes dozens of exhibitors presenting the latest products, trends, and technologies.
-These exhibitors include the top camera brands, as well as travel agencies and travel destinations.
+The fair element sees numerous exhibitors presenting the latest products, trends, and technologies.
+These include the top camera brands, as well as travel agencies and travel destinations.

-Photo+Adventure takes place from 9am to 6pm on Saturday, November 9 and Sunday, November 10.
-Day or weekend tickets are available online from the official website or can be bought at the event itself.
+Day or weekend tickets should become available online from the official website or can be bought at the event itself.

 How to get to Photo+Adventure

-The event takes place at the Messe Wien exhibition location.
+In previous years (and possibly in future?), the event occupied the Messe Wien exhibition location.
 It’s the major exhibition centre in Vienna, so well-connected to public transport.
 Basically, take the U2 subway line to Messe-Prater.

-Unlike most city locations, it also has several paid parking options, thanks to nearby multistorey and underground car parks.
+Unlike most city locations, the Messe Wien also has several paid parking options, thanks to nearby multistorey and underground car parks.
 See here for details and precise addresses for your Sat-Nav.
 An alternative is to use the (cheaper) park and ride car parks and then take public transport.

 Address: Messeplatz 1, 1020 Vienna | Website